School of Population and Global Health

 As a world-class research university, UWA offers research opportunities of the highest calibre.
 You will work closely with an expert supervisor on a specific research topic to produce a manuscript of significant academic scholarship.

-Your initial research training can include completion of an Honours or a postgraduate coursework Master of Public Health (MPH) with a 24-point dissertation.
+Your initial research training can include completion of a postgraduate coursework Master of Public Health (MPH) with a 24-point dissertation.

 This can lead to enrolment in a Master of Philosophy (MPhil) or Doctor of Philosophy (PhD).
-As an Honours or 24-point MPH dissertation research student with us, you will develop, under supervision, a paper for publication in an academic journal - this is the first step in your research career!
+As a 24-point MPH dissertation research student with us, you will develop, under supervision, a paper for publication in an academic journal - this is the first step in your research career!

 The 1.5 year Master of Public Health is ideal for domestic students and can include a dissertation or practicum.